jjtroiano0272/react-notes/README.md

 - [ ] Include a (?) with Markdown cheatsheet
 - [ ] localStorage -> DB post.
 Save users and their data with a DB
 - [ ] The editing tools (bold, italic, etc) should only slide out and display when it's on mouseover
+- [ ] Light/dark styling throughout the components
+- [ ] Note title in the sidebar should be limited to whole words (whitespace separated) like 10 words, then append '...' to the end
+- [ ] Notepad displays under 'sidebar' if on mobile screen

 ## Things to look out for/Notes